MateuszKubuszok/GameTheoryTools/README.md

          template <typename T> using rebind_alloc  = boost::intrusive::detail::type_rebinder<Alloc, T>::type;
                                                      ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In version 1.53 there is no such error, as it was removed in a commit [between 1.49 and 1.50.0-beta1 release](https://github.com/boostorg/container/commit/7f1456c30fa5ed58af912d67352f55bc961be55e).
+In version 1.54 used on Travis CI there is no such error, as it was removed in a commit [between 1.49 and 1.50.0-beta1 release](https://github.com/boostorg/container/commit/7f1456c30fa5ed58af912d67352f55bc961be55e).